UVA-LavaLab/PIMsynth/README.md

 ## How to build

-Check out this repo and all submodules:
+Check out this repo and all git submodules:
 ```
 git clone --recurse-submodules https://github.com/UVA-LavaLab/PIMsynth.git
 ```